streptomyces/advancedR/README.md

 * Installation of R version 4.
 (4.1.2 is the most recent).
 * Installation of a recent version of RStudio (2021.09.2-382 is the most recent.
+* Administrative rights on your computer will be needed (at least on the first day) to be able to install the BioConductor package edgeR

 ## Timings for both Wed 2 Feb and Thu 3 Feb